 One of the most frequently asked questions I get is “what camera do you use?” or “what camera should I buy?”
-There are so many amazing pictures on social media today and more people want to learn how to take them too.
+There are so many amazing pictures on Instagram and more people than ever want to learn how to take them too.

 When it comes to beginner photography, there are TONS of cameras available out there.
 So how do you know which one is best for you?